morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/2-communicate-between-morphism-and-ethereum.md

 description: Upgrade your blockchain experience with Morphism - the secure decentralized, cost0efficient, and high-performing optimstic zk-rollup solution.
 Try it now!
 ---

-Although as a Layer 2, Morphism is built on top of Ethereum, these two are still two separate and different blockchains.
+Although as a Layer 2, Morphism is built on top of Ethereum, these two are still separate and distinct blockchains.

-Thus, we need to construct a communication channel for Morphism and Ethereum to allow a smooth transfer of assets and messages.
+Therefore, we need to construct a communication channel for Morphism and Ethereum to allow a smooth transfer of assets and messages.

 Typically, there are two ways: Ethereum to Morphism and Morphism to Ethereum.